 Let’s continue with how the science of reading may look in a first grade classroom.
-The last post discussed phonemic awareness, phonics, spelling, and high-frequency word instruction in a whole group setting.
+The last post discussed phonemic awareness, phonics, spelling, and high-frequency word instruction in a whole group setting, as well as differentiated spelling instruction.
 In this post, I’ll discuss what small-group reading instruction, when informed by research, may look like in a first grade classroom, specifically for a group approaching grade-level.
 In future posts, I’ll discuss how reading comprehension, vocabulary, handwriting, and writing played out in my classroom.
 I’m also hoping to do more on various levels of small group instruction (including chapter book readers!).

 As I stated in the first post, this is meant to be descriptive–showing what instruction informed by evidence looked like in my setting–rather than prescriptive.